-1. Scope of the Regulations 6
+1. Scope e of the Regulations

-1.1 Introduction/Principles 6
+1.1 Introduction/Principles

-1.2 Research environment 6
+1.2 Research environment

-1.3 College Directors of Postgraduate Research 6
+1.3 College Directors of Postgraduate Research

-1.4 School Lead of Postgraduate Research 7
+1.4 School Lead of Postgraduate Research7

-1.5 Personal Tutor 7
+1.5 Personal Tutor7

-1.6 Legal and ethical issues 7
+1.6 Legal and ethical issues7

-2. Criteri a for Awarding Postgraduate Research Degrees 9
+2. Criteri a for Awarding Postgraduate Research Degrees9

-2.1 Masters by Research and MPhil 9
+2.1 Masters by Research and MPhil9

-2.2 Professional Doctorates and PhD 9
+2.2 Professional Doctorates and PhD9

-3. Metho ds of Study and Admission 1
+3. Metho ods of Study and Admission11

-3.1 Methods of Study and Credits .1
+3.1 Methods of Study and Credits 11

-3.2 Admission Requirements .2
+3.2 Admission Requirements 12

 3.3 Admission Process

-3.4 Induction and approval of research projects 1 .3
+3.4 Induction and approval of research projects

-3.5 Credit Transfer and Recognition of Prior Learning (Professional Doctorate 4
+3.5 Credit Transfer and Recognition of Prior Learning (Professional Doctorate

 rammes)

 3.6 Methods of study, Fees, study period and time limits

 3.7 Transfers

 3.8 Exit Awards prior to completion of registered degree programme

 3.9 Posthumous and Aegrotat Awards

-4. raduate Management, Supervision and Training
+4. - raduate Management, Supervision and Training

 4.1.
-Responsibilities of the Doctoral School

-4.2.
 Responsibilities of Colleges

 4.3.
 Responsibilities of Schools

 4.4 The Role and Responsibilities of the Supervisor

 4.5 Development of research and other skills

 4.6 Postgraduate Research Candidates responsibilities

 4.7 Research misconduct

 Teaching

 Candidate feedback, representation, Complaints and Appeals

 5. oring and Review of Progress

 5.1 Review Committee

-5.2 Review of Progress :7
+5.2 Review of Progress 27

 5.3 Progression in Professional Doctorate Programmes .
 28

 6. Submi ssion of Thesis and Examination .
 30

 6.1 Timing .
 30

 6.2 Language of the Thesis .
 30

 6.3 Style, Content and Submission .
 30

-6.4 E-thesis final submission to the Library
+6.4 E-thesis final submission to PURE .
+32

 6.5 Publication and Bar on Access .
 33

 6.6 Board of Examiners .
-34
+33

 6.7 Oral (viva voce) Examination .
 35

 6.8 Board of Examiners - Options/Decisions .
 36

-App endix 1.
+Арр endix : 1.
 Guidelines for a Viva Voce Examination .
-40
+39

-The i role of the Supervisor(s) .
-40
+The r role of the Supervisor(s) .
+39

-Befo re the Examination .
-40
+Before the Examination

-Durir ng the Examination .
-40
+During the Examination

-End o of the Examination .
+End of the Examination

+After the Examination .
 41

-After the Examination .
+Арр endix 2 2.
+Terms .
 42

-۸nn ondiv ') Torms 43